mine-x/ctf-writeups/2025-target-cyber-defense-challenge/1_mystery_mail/README.md

 As a member of Personalyz.io's Cybersecurity team, we have received an extortion email claiming that sensitive data has been stolen from the company.
 The email demands a ransom and threatens to release the data if the demand is not met within 48 hours.

-The first task is to determine the unknown sender's original IP address using the provided email file.
+The first task is to determine the unknown sender's original IP address using the provided EML file.

 ## Email sender header